• 00:00 Introduction: The Desire for Change

 How to Reprogram Your Subconscious Mind: Break Old Patterns and Crush Your Goals

-Have you ever started a new goal with all the enthusiasm in the world, only to self-sabotage a few weeks later?
+Have you ever started a new goal or personal growth journey with all the enthusiasm in the world, only to subconsciously self-sabotage a few weeks later?
 You’re not alone.
 Statistically, around 80% of people abandon their New Year’s resolutions within the first week.
 Ouch.
+Let talk about how to reprogram your subconscious mind.

 I recently had the joy of hosting Thais Gibson, founder of The Personal Development School, on the Love, Happiness & Success podcast.
 Thais is a powerhouse when it comes to teaching people how to make real, lasting changes in their lives.
 Together, we dove into the science of how to reprogram your subconscious mind so it stops working against you and starts working for you so you can achieve your goals.